Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 | Networking | [Retrofit](https://square.github.io/retrofit) | [AFNetworking](https://github.com/AFNetworking/AFNetworking) | [Ktor](https://ktor.io) |
 | Concurrency | [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) | [async/await](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) | [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) |
 | Streaming | [Kotlin Flow](https://kotlinlang.org/docs/flow.html) | [Combine](https://developer.apple.com/documentation/combine) | [Kotlin Flow](https://kotlinlang.org/docs/flow.html) |

+Technologies that are marketed cross-platform on the other hand, do support multiple platforms but tend to being implemented natively and separatedly.
+[ObjectBox](https://objectbox.io) for example is still [looking for help](https://github.com/objectbox/objectbox-java/issues/601) to migrate to Kotlin/Native while [Realm](https://realm.io) has percieved it as a separate platform and therefore introduced a new project for [Realm Kotlin](https://github.com/realm/realm-kotlin) (including an extensive [migration guide](https://www.mongodb.com/docs/realm/sdk/kotlin/migrate-from-java-sdk-to-kotlin-sdk)).

+### Backend-as-a-Service

+Firebase is one of the most important tools when it comes to mobile-Backend-as-a-Service (mBaaS).
+Unfortunately there is no official support for KMM yet, but there are multiple options available to implement Firebase into a KMM project.
+[Firebase Kotlin SDK](https://github.com/gitliveapp/firebase-kotlin-sdk) is a Kotlin-first SDK for Firebase that wraps the respective official Firebase SDK for each supported platform and provides a common API, even though its coverage is far from complete and new releases are a long time in coming.
+Touchlab introduced a [Firestore SDK for Kotlin Multiplatform](https://github.com/touchlab-lab/FirestoreKMP) in 2019 without ongoing support but at that time already showed how multiplatform wrappers for KMM may look like.

+[Parse Server](https://parseplatform.org) has one closed issue regarding Kotlin/Native with one developer summarizing: "I'm not sure this is a direction / strategy that we'll pursue in any case.
+If this is something you want to pursue (build a kotlin SDK) feel free to get started." (via [github.com](https://github.com/parse-community/Parse-SDK-Android/issues/728)).
+The [AWS Amplify](https://aws.amazon.com/de/amplify/) team has stated that "it's unlikely that we we'll ever prioritize a full multi-platform build.
+But if we see enough customer demand, we could potentially add more explicit support for Multiplatform Mobile." (via [stackoverflow](https://stackoverflow.com/a/66234604/3269827)) and this seems to be the gist for most mBaaS: They have only recently gone to great lengths to support Flutter, so KMM may not be a top priority in the near future.

 ### Hardware